MohamedSaeed66/Fraud-detection-using-transaction-text-analysis-/README.md

-# Fraud-detection-using-transaction-text-analysis-
-# Fraud Detection Using XGBoost
+ # Fraud detection using transaction-text-analysis

 ## 📌 Overview
 This project focuses on detecting fraudulent credit card transactions using machine learning techniques.